 - Should abstract the user from the service discovery mechanism (DNS and/or central load balancer also counts as service discovery) used for discovering the message broker.

-- Must provide configurable connection pooling and timeout configurations to publish to message broker.
+- Must provide configurable connection pooling and timeout configurations to publish to a message broker.

-- Must provide configurable circuit breaker to safeguard the user in case of message broker failure.
+- Must provide a configurable circuit breaker to safeguard the user in case of message broker failure.

 - Must propagate/generate request correlation id via the standard mechanism (header/message properties etc).